 Motivating your remote team

-Working remotely can feel extremely isolating and it can be a challenge to stay motivated.
+Working remotely can feel isolating and it can be a challenge to stay motivated.
 As an employer, how can you keep your team motivated?

 Schedule regular check-ins